hku-systems/cronus/README.md

 ## Structure

 The code structure for Cronus, HIX-TrustZone and TrustZone (OPTEE) is as follows.
 To reduce the code size, we did not include the shared code (the one shared with Cronus) for HIX-TrustZone and TrustZone, and they can be copy from the cronus directory or can be link by a softlink.
-We create a script (link.sh) for linking the shared code from Cronus to TrustZone or HIX-TrustZone.
+We create a Makefile (optee/Makefile and optee-hix/Makefile) for linking the shared code from Cronus to TrustZone or HIX-TrustZone.

     .
     ├── cronus                  # Code for Cronus